joeappleton18/advanced-database-systems-2021/sessions/week_2/README.md

 ## Task 4 Developing The Pages For An Application

 We've reached the main task for this week.
 Over the next several weeks we are going to be making a wine tasting application.
-You will be familiar with the wine [tasting data set from last week](https://www.kaggle.com/zynicide/wine-reviews).
-It contains 130k tastings; however, interestingly there are only around 25 wine tasters.
+It contains 130k tastings; however, interestingly there are only around 25 wine tasters!

 Your main task for this week is to further explore the dataset and mock up a 4 page website using ejs templates that could be used to present the wine data in a meaningful way. **Note**, at this point we are not processing any data.
 Rather, we are mocking up what the data could look like.
 [You can use my example site as a starting point](https://ssu-my.sharepoint.com/:u:/g/personal/joe_appleton_solent_ac_uk/EZL8OjP32PlArSd4JWv2bNQBYZh9uaV1wbGABTGn3rjrQQ?e=afqOKI).
 Notice how I am using Twitter Bootstrap to quickly generate a site.
 This is something you are more than welcome to do for your assessment.
 [You can read more about Bootstrap on the official site](https://getbootstrap.com/).